 Written by Natasha

-So you’re looking to implement e-commerce personalization based on customer information and into your business?
+So you’re looking to implement e-commerce personalization based on customer information and Big Data into your business?
 Here’s what you need to watch out for before embarking on this path.
 Making any of these e-commerce personalization mistakes can jeopardize your attempt to personalize and have you losing customers and sales instead of increasing them.

 Save yourself from the huge amount of effort and money being wasted by avoiding the e-commerce personalization mistakes listed below.

 To be able to personalize means providing your potential customers with content relevant to them and which suit their personal interests.
 This is not possible without customer data.
 Customer data helps you understand who your customers are, what your customers are looking for, how to persuade them and what they are willing to pay.
 The types of data that help you achieve this include demographic data, past purchase data and website/app activity data of each individual customer.

 Data is the foundation of a personalized marketing campaign and even marketing in general.
 As famous social media scientist Dan Zarella says, “Marketing without data is like driving with your eyes closed”.
 The basis of good personalized marketing is understanding your customers and that’s just what data helps you do.

 Having wrong or insufficient data and information is an e-commerce personalization mistake that will jeopardize your personalization campaign from the get-go.

 As confusing and overwhelming as it sounds to gather and manage data of hundreds of thousands of potential customers and their activity, all you need is a simple and well-functioning Big Data analytics system and a CRM system to avoid this e-commerce personalization mistake.

 While CRM is key in retaining existing customers, Big Data analytics is key in converting potential customers and retaining existing customers.
 Every e-commerce business out there doing personalization right has these two systems in operation.